bitcoinvsalts/node-binance-trader/README.md

 $EDITOR .env
 ```
 **Never check in your `.env` file!**
-It contains your most private information
+It contains your most private information.

 **To start the server** to save pair data, define strategies and emit trading signals:
 ```